ponylang/ponyc/.release-notes/next-release.md

 We've gotten Pony building on 32-bit Raspbian running on Raspberry Pi 4 model B boards.
 The installation is a little different than other Linux distributions that you can build Pony on, so we've added instructions specific to 32-bit Raspbian.

+## Add Apple Silicon as a supported platform

+Pony is now supported on Apple Silicon (M1 processors).
+Our support is "best effort" for now, since we currently lack continuous integration for Apple Silicon.
+Users on this platform will need to install Pony from source for the time being.